WomensCodingCircle/getting-started/HTML-CSS/ReadMe.md

   * Naming convention:  Almost everyone seem to use all-lowercase-hyphen for names.

-  * blank lines or white space:  I use one or more blank lines to separate section.
+  * blank lines or white space:  I use one or more blank lines to separate sections.
 This is more important for longer files.

   * comments:  /* css comments */  and &lt;!-- html section comments --&gt;   You can also use extra *********** or ------------ to create visual blocks in addition to comment tags.